bonsaibauer/CSM.TmpeSync/docs/LogReference.md

 [WARN] [CSM.TmpeSync] TM:PE sync connection could not be registered with CSM.
 Synchronisation remains inactive.
 ```

 it means the current CSM installation does not expose the expected `SendToClient`/`SendToAll` methods on `CSM.API.Command` or the `RegisterConnection` hook in the API.
 Without those hooks, the sync channel cannot be registered and no TM:PE data will be exchanged.
-Update to a CSM build that includes these APIs (or ensure the real game libraries are loaded instead of the local stubs) before continuing tests.
+Update to a CSM build that includes these APIs (or ensure the real game libraries are available) before continuing tests.
 When using the Steam Workshop release you can verify the file directly at `C:\Program Files (x86)\Steam\steamapps\workshop\content\255710\1558438291\CSM.API.dll`; copy it next to the mod (e.g. `lib/CSM.API.dll`) if your build environment cannot resolve it automatically.

 ## Multiplayer role detection